-We designed our pet insurance based on more than 40,000 comments from pet owners.
+We designed our pet insurance based on thousands of comments from pet owners.
 Their input was vital and we acted on it to improve the quality of pet insurance.

 Price is the biggest frustration